MDAnalysis/MDAKits/docs/source/makingakit.rst

 	    ----
 	    No RMSD-superposition is performed; it is assumed that the user is providing a trajectory where the protein of interest has been structurally aligned to a reference structure.
-The protein also has be whole because periodic boundaries are not taken into account.
+The protein also has to be whole because periodic boundaries are not taken into account.

 	    Run the analysis with :meth:`RMSF.run`, which stores the results in the